Assessing the foundation and applicability of some dark energy fluid models in the Dirac-Born-Infeld framework: Background field equations

+The Dieterici equation of state (\ref{eq:Pde}) reduces to the Van der Waals model for imperfect fluid at low energy density \cite{dieterici3,dieterici4,dieterici5}.
+The physical idea at the core of this model is to incorporate the attractive and repulsive contributions to the pressure as \beq P=P_{\rm repulsive}e^{-P_{\rm attractive}}\,, \eeq rather than \beq P=P_{\rm repulsive}+P_{\rm attractive}\,, \eeq for getting more realistic estimates of the value of the critical compressibility factor \cite{dietericiaip}.
 We are interested in this particular fluid model because it can interpolate between pressureless dust at high densities and a form of dark energy in the opposite regime, as it can be appreciated by looking at its effective equation of state parameter \beq w:=\frac{p}{\rho}= A e^{B \rho}\,, \eeq if we choose negative values for the free parameters $A$ and $B$ \cite{dieterici1,dieterici2}.
 We exhibit in Fig.~\ref{figeos} a comparison between the effective EoS parameter $w$ for the Dieterici fluid and the Generalized Chaplygin Gas (the latter fluid is characterized by $p = -{A}/{\rho^B}$).
 The degeneracy between the two models at the level of the effective EoS parameter is qualitatively noteworthy.
 In this paper, we will discriminate quantitatively between the two models.

 The adiabatic speed of sound squared for the Dieterici fluid (\ref{eq:Pde}) is given by \beq c_s^2:=\frac{\partial p}{\partial \rho}=A(B\rho+1) e^{B\rho}\,, \eeq which, for negative $A$ and $B$, is positive in the energy density range $\rho<-1/B$.
 We remark that outside this range, the model can still be stable under small-wavelength perturbations as explained in \cite{corr2}.